tamucc-gcl/lab_protocols/hic_01_crosslink_store.md

    * or add 176.5 uL, 5M Tris solution (final concentration of 750 mM) to quench the reaction.
      *	Change from Glycine to Tris based on this protocol and links therein https://star-protocols.cell.com/protocols/71
 4. Discard supernatant into an appropriate collection container.
 If possible, place tubes in ice bath.
-5. Resuspend cells in 1ml of cold 1X PBS and incubate 5 minutes (in ice bath if possible.
+5. Resuspend cells in 1ml of cold 1X PBS and incubate 5 minutes (at 4°C in ice bath if possible).
 Discard supernatant
 6. Add DNA preservative
    * if possible, flash-freeze cell pellets in liquid nitrogen or dry ice + ethanol.
 7. Storage: as cold as you can get down to -80°C